 Buy one book or buy them all!
 If you’re not sure which one to choose, you can read excerpts from my books on the links below.
 Once you’ve made up your mind, you can click through to Amazon on each page (or by clicking on the photos on the right hand side of my website).

-Click here to read an excerpt from Exploring Turkish Landscapes: Crossing Inner Boundaries
+Click here for an excerpt from Exploring Turkish Landscapes: Crossing Inner Boundaries

-Click here to read a review of Waiting for the Tulips to Bloom: Adrift in Istanbul
+Click here for review of Waiting for the Tulips to Bloom: Adrift in Istanbul

 The idea to donate from sales came from my husband Kim Hewett, a gifted author if I do say so myself!
 If you ever wondered what it was like to grow up in inner city Sydney in the 1960s, then you’ll love his book Out With the Boys: the Sharpie Days.
-As with my books, AUD $1 of every copy of Kim’s book sold through Amazon and Createspace will also be donated to Small Projects Istanbul.
+As with my books, AUD $1 of the purchase price of Kim’s book sold through Amazon and Createspace in April 2017 will also be donated to Small Projects Istanbul.